-Subject access requests are submitted using the Subject Access Request Form (DP 1a).
-Positive Futures gives data subjects access to their personal data free of charge within 1 month of receiving a subject access request, unless the request is refused.
+Subject access requests can be made verbally, in writing, or by submitting the Subject Access Request Form (DP 1a).
+Positive Futures gives data subjects access to their personal data free of charge1 within 1 month2 of receiving a subject access request, unless the request is refused.
 Positive Futures may refuse a request for access to data if the request is manifestly unfounded, excessive or repetitive.
 If a request is refused, the Information Manager will inform the person who has requested the information of the reason for the refusal and inform them of their right to complain to the supervisory authority and to a judicial remedy, within one month of the decision to refuse the request being made.